LSeaburg/FiggieServer/dashboard/README.md

    - Fill in agent-specific parameters (validated and coerced)
 4. Click "Save Experiment"

-**Note**: The agent configuration form now properly saves all settings including the Extra Configuration JSON to the database.
+**Note**: The agent configuration form saves all settings including the Extra Configuration JSON to the database.
 Values are collected via an intermediate data store to avoid callback conflicts.

 ### Running Experiments
 1. Select an existing experiment from the dropdown
 2. Click "Run Experiment"
 3. The game will start in the background
-4. Results will appear automatically as the game progresses
+4. Results will appear automatically once the game completes

 ### Viewing Results
 - **Metrics Table**: Shows detailed performance data for each agent